Hippocastani semen

 This section has been translated automatically.

-The preparations contain 3-6% triterpene saponins (according to DAB at least 3% calculated as dried aescin; preferably a standardised horse chestnut extract, RSE), starch (30-60%), bitter substance, fatty oil, proteins, tanning agents (catechin derivatives) and flavonoids.
+The preparations contain 3-6% triterpene saponins (according to DAB at least 3% calculated as dried aescin; a standardized horse chestnut extract, RSE, was preferably examined), starch (30-60%), bitter substance, fatty oil, proteins, tannins (catechin derivatives) and flavonoids.

 Effects